 |Overview||Industrial/Organizational Psychology||General Psychology||Social & Consumer Psychology||Forensic Psychology||Admissions||FAQs|

-FORENSIC PSYCHOLOGY SPECIALIZATIONPlease note: The Forensic Psychology Specialization is a track within the General MA Psychology Program.
-If you are a prospective applicant interested in the Forensic specialization, you should apply directly to the General MA Psychology Program and write in your statement of purpose that your interest is in the Forensic track.
+FORENSIC PSYCHOLOGY AREA OF FOCUSPlease note: The Forensic Psychology area of focus is an informal track within the General MA Psychology Program.
+If you are a prospective applicant interested in the Forensic area of focus, you should apply directly to the General MA Psychology Program and write in your statement of purpose that your interest is in Forensic Psychology.

-The NYU General Master’s Degree specialization in Forensic Psychology focuses on the intersection between psychology and the justice system.
+The NYU General Master’s Degree area of focus in Forensic Psychology focuses on the intersection between psychology and the justice system.
 Forensic Psychology is the professional practice by psychologists within the areas of clinical, counseling, school, or other specializations of psychology, when providing professional psychological expertise to the judicial system.

 The three areas of knowledge required for the practice of forensic psychology are:

-Career pathways with the Forensic Psychology specialization include: academic researcher, consultant to law enforcement, correctional psychologist, evaluator for criminal or civil cases, expert witness, treatment provider, trial consultant, among many others.
+Career pathways with the Forensic Psychology area of focus include: academic researcher, consultant to law enforcement, correctional psychologist, evaluator for criminal or civil cases, expert witness, treatment provider, trial consultant, among many others.

 that does not appear on students' transcripts.
 For more

 information on the field of Forensic Psychology, including career